vgrem/phpSPO/README.md

 ﻿### About
-This library provides a SharePoint REST client for PHP applications.
-This allows you to performs CRUD operations againts SharePoint Online resources via an REST/OData based API.
+The library provides a Office 365 REST client for PHP applications.
+It allows to performs CRUD operations against SharePoint and Outlook resources via an REST/OData based API.

 ### Status